Dynamics Reference

 which is known as the Darboux vector after its discoverer, Jean Gaston Darboux.

-Normal and Tangential acceleration
+Normal and Tangential kinematics

 While the motion of a point \(P\) along a path defines the tangential/normal basis, we can also use this basis to express the kinematics of \(P\) itself, giving the following expressions for velocity and acceleration.